-- Knead: Turn dough out onto a lightly-floured surface for kneading.
+- Knead: Place dough on a lightly-floured surface for kneading.
 Knead for 10-15 minutes, until dough is soft and elastic, incorporating only as much of the remaining 4 ¼ ounces (1 cup) bread flour as needed to prevent the dough from getting stuck to your hands or the counter.

 - Shape and rest: Shape dough into a smooth ball and transfer to an oiled bowl, turning once to coat both sides in oil.
 Cover with plastic wrap and leave to rest for 30-60 minutes; the dough should expand a bit during this time, although it may not rise significantly.

 - Make the cinnamon sugar: In a small bowl, whisk together the brown sugar, granulated sugar, and cinnamon for the filling.

 - Roll dough out on a lightly-floured surface to form a 12"x16" rectangle, with one of the 12" sides facing you.
 Rub softened butter all over the top surface.
 Sprinkle the cinnamon sugar evenly on top, leaving 1" of buttered dough uncovered on the side farthest away from you.